 Github Repository: https://github.com/litentry/litentry-registrar

-KnownGood with well-known KYC organizations in the future.
-In the implementation details section, the Litentry Registrar Architecture is presented that includes Validators, Event Listener, ProvideJudgement Service, and Database Service.
-We also introduce a secure method using JWT to construct the verification protocol.
+In the implementation details section, the Litentry Registrar Architecture consists of Validators, Event Listener, ProvideJudgement Service, and Database Service.
+We also introduce a secure method using JWT (JSON Web Token) to construct the verification protocol.

-Officially, registrars on Kusama can provide the six levels of confidence for users’ identity:
+Registrars on Kusama can provide their judgment according to six levels of confidence for users’ identity: